Stabilimentum: Origin

-It is likely that the use of stabilimenta evolved independently at least nine different times.
+Likely, the use of stabilimenta evolved independently at least nine different times.

 Araneus and Gasteracantha make silk stabilimenta, while Cyclosa and the closely related Allocyclosa bifurca make stabilimenta of silk, detritus, and their egg sacs.
 All those evolved independently from those of Argiope, although some decorations of Allocyclosa bifurca closely resemble those of Argiope.

 Form

-Although web decorations are common in a number of spider species in the families Araneidae, Tetragnathidae and Uloboridae, they are probably best known from spiders of the genus Argiope.
-This genus includes a number of species known as the Saint Andrew's Cross spiders, so named for their habit of resting in their webs with their legs outstretched in the shape of an X, the traditional shape of the cross of Saint Andrew.
-Argiope argentata, more commonly known as silver argiope, are also known for spinning stabilimenta into their web.
-These stabilimenta can appear as zig-zag lines, and most commonly come in bouts of four creating a center-less X. Spiders in this genus also construct web decorations as a vertical line, and juveniles commonly construct disc-shaped decorations.
+Although web decorations are common in several spider species in the families Araneidae, Tetragnathidae, and Uloboridae, they are probably best known from spiders of the genus Argiope.
+This genus includes several species known as the Saint Andrew's Cross spiders, so named for their habit of resting in their webs with their legs outstretched in the shape of an X, the traditional shape of the cross of Saint Andrew.
+Argiope argentata, more commonly known as silver argiopes, are also known for spinning stabilimenta into their web.
+These stabilimenta can appear as zig-zag lines, and most commonly come in bouts of four creating a center-less X. Spiders in this genus also construct web decorations as vertical lines, and juveniles commonly construct disc-shaped decorations.
 Other spiders construct round structures covering the entire hub of the web.
-Azilia vachoni construct conspicuous stabilimenta with attached detritus such as egg sacs and insect carcasses (mostly their prey), and also hang debris such as dried leaves from their webs.
+Some Cyclosa spiders and Azilia vachoni construct conspicuous stabilimenta with attached detritus such as egg sacs and insect carcasses (mostly their prey), and also hang debris such as dried leaves from their webs.
+A specialized and highly complex form of detritus stabilimentum is constructed by at least two tropical Cyclosa species in Peru and the Philippines.
+These spiders meticulously arrange detritus and silk into a central mass with radiating appendages that visually resemble the silhouette of a much larger orb-weaving spider.